 We wanted to take the time to explain how do we live, learn, collaborate and share in those spaces, how do work and life happen in coworking communities and shared hybrid spaces, globally.
 People in the room were almost all « coworking virgins », so we tried our best to keep it as simple and precisely rooted into everyday dynamics as we could.

-This fireside chat started with a little but crucial remote video help and introduction from my friends and European Coworking Heroes Jeannine van der Linden and Fernando Mendes. listening to them sharing about community values and reflect upon decades of experience is not your typical corporate bullshit about « co-working » #CoWrong, buckle up!
+This fireside chat started with a little but crucial remote video help and introduction from my friends and European Coworking Heroes Jeannine van der Linden and Fernando Mendes.
+Listening to them sharing about community values from real lives well lived and reflect upon decades of experience is not your typical corporate bullshit about « co-working » #CoWrong, buckle up!

 It’s been my 6th Web2Day out of 11th editions, and this is becoming an ongoing conversation about better ways of working, infinite places, and the people into those doing important, fantastic, new stuff I am proud of and humbled by at the same time.